Ladder Operator Block-Encoding: Ladder Operator Block-Encoding

+In LOBE, we focus on describing the action of the joined operator on the state.
+We begin by reordering the ladder operators such that the active modes appear in the same order in each term: $b_j b_l - b_j^\dagger b_l^\dagger$.
+This reordering ensures that the potential sign flips caused by the respective ladder operators in each term are consistent, since the order in which they are applied to the system in the circuit is fixed.

-It is clear that the action of this operator on the system is determined by the parity of the occupation of the two active fermionic modes.
+The action of this operator on the system can be determined by the parity of the occupation of the two active fermionic modes.
+This can be seen by describing the action of the joined operator on the possible occupation states of the $j^\text{th}$ and $l^\text{th}$ fermionic modes:

-In Subfigure \ref{fig:fermionic-be-lc-small}a, we give a circuit diagram for block-encoding this two-body operator.
+In subfigure \ref{fig:fermionic-be-lc-small}b, we give a circuit diagram for block-encoding this two-body operator.
 The parity of the occupation of the active modes can be computed using a CNOT gate controlled on the $j^\text{th}$ mode, targeting the $l^\text{th}$ mode.
 If the control qubit is on and $\ket{n_l}$ is in the $\ket{1}$ state (odd parity), then the block-encoding ancilla is flipped to push that branch of the wavefunction outside of the encoded subspace.
-After this operation, the parity can be uncomputed, returning the qubit storing the occupation of the $l^\text{th}$ mode to its original state.
+The parity can then be uncomputed, returning the qubit storing the occupation of the $l^\text{th}$ mode to its original state.
 Next, a $CZ$ gate that is $0$-controlled on the $j^\text{th}$ fermionic mode and $1$-controlled on the control qubit applies the desired sign flip corresponding to the term $- b_j^\dagger b_l^\dagger$.
-Lastly, a series of $\vec{Z}X$ operators are applied to each active mode in the order at which the operators would be applied onto the system (right to left).
+Lastly, a series of $\vec{Z}X$ operators is applied to each active mode in the order in which the operators would be applied onto the system (right to left).

+This construction differs significantly from what one would arrive at by expanding in the Pauli basis and then using the LCU framework.
+In LOBE, the circuit begins by directing each computational basis state to either remain in the encoded subspace or to be pushed outside.
+The system is then updated appropriately for the states that remain in the encoded subspace.
+States that are pushed outside may be updated arbitrarily since the desired action of the block-encoding is only defined within the encoded subspace.

+This framework can also be applied to operators that are not simply a linear combination of a product of annihilation operators with its Hermitian conjugate.
 For an operator of the form $b_j b_l^\dagger + b_l b_j^\dagger$, we can construct a similar block-encoding with a slight modification.
 In this case, we simply flip the occupation of the $l^\text{th}$ mode using a Pauli $X$ gate before we compute the parity of the modes.
-The circuit diagram for block-encoding this operator is given in Subfigure \ref{fig:fermionic-be-lc-modifications}a.
+The circuit diagram for block-encoding this operator is given in subfigure \ref{fig:fermionic-be-lc-small}c.